These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Jack Conway.
 Perf.
 Jean Harlow, William Powell, Myrna Loy, Spencer Tracy.
 MGM, 1936.
 Based on the story by Wallace Sullivan.

-Synopsis: The plot of this screwball comedy involves a white newspaper editor (Spencer Tracy), his long-suffering white fiancée (Jean Harlow), and his white male lawyer (William Powell), who aim to compromise a high-society lady (Myrna Loy) before she can sue the paper for libel.
+Synopsis: The plot of this screwball comedy involves a newspaper editor (Spencer Tracy), his long-suffering fiancée (Jean Harlow), and his lawyer (William Powell), who aim to compromise a high-society lady (Myrna Loy) before she can sue the paper for libel.
 To this end, Powell sets sail on an ocean liner to England, to make contact with the high-society lady.
 In an attempt to cozy up to her, he does a little research on her personal interests, first reading newspaper articles about her father and his love of fishing, and then ringing the ship’s steward for books on angling.

 Related post: A ‘Libeled Lady’ and a library